 While you’re unlikely to find a candidate who is extremely skilled in every one of the categories listed above, they should understand the basics.

-This allows them to keep the big picture in mind when coordinating proposals, while also ensuring they have the expertise needed to maximize their impact.
+This allows them to keep the big picture in mind when coordinating proposals.
+At the same time, ensure they have the expertise needed to maximize their impact.

 Proposal coordinators often feel like they’re herding cats.

-Then, the proposal coordinator has to take all of that information, tailor it to the prospect’s needs, and make it look appealing … usually while facing a tight deadline.
+Then, the proposal coordinator has to take all of that information, tailor it to the prospect’s needs.
+Then, they have to make it look professional.
+All the while they’re facing a tight deadline.
+Not exactly easy.

 How to overcome these challenges

-While many proposal coordinators fall victim to the hurry-up-and-wait mentality, the most successful develop a more proactive approach.
+Unfortunately, many proposal coordinators fall victim to the hurry-up-and-wait mentality.
+However, the most successful develop a more proactive approach.

 Develop a template